nikitavoloboev/data/computer-graphics/webgl.md

 - [glas](https://github.com/infamous/glas) - WebGL in WebAssembly with AssemblyScript.
 - [Raw WebGL](https://alain.xyz/blog/raw-webgl) - Overview on how to write a WebGL application.
 Learn what key data structures and types are needed to draw in WebGL.
 - [How to Create the Apple Fifth Avenue Cube in WebGL (2019)](https://tympanus.net/codrops/2019/12/20/how-to-create-the-apple-fifth-avenue-cube-in-webgl/)
+- [Moments of Happiness](https://moments.epic.net/#home) - Series of WebGL experiments developed to make you smile.